Dental Bridges in Des Moines, IA

 Some patients are unaware that although missing teeth give you an incomplete aesthetic, it can also make a person look older than they are.
 When there is a missing tooth, it causes the outer skin of the mouth to sag, making a person look older.
 Having a dental bridge placed improves the overall confidence as it not only repairs the overall look of a smile but also the functionality of it as well.

-As mentioned above, there are many different treatment options to replace missing teeth such as dental crowns, dental implants, dentures and more.
+As mentioned above, there are many different treatment options to replace missing teeth, such as dental crowns, dental implants, dentures, and more.
 Talk to your dentist about which option could be the best answer to your specific issue.
-If you are interested in dental bridges, your dental professional can educate you on why it is or is not a good option for you.
+If you are interested in dental bridges, your dental professional can educate you on whether it is or is not a good option for you.
 In a general sense, a patient must have good oral health with healthy gum tissue (no periodontal gum disease) and no pre-deterioration of the jawbone.
 If this is the case, your dentist may recommend a prior bone graft treatment to strengthen the jawbone below the missing tooth.

 Be sure to care for your dental restorations by brushing your teeth twice a day and flossing at least once.
 Visiting your dentist every six months can also lower your chances of losing more teeth to decay and bacteria.
 Talk to your dentist about your options and start your dental cosmetic journey today.